Laser Material Processing

-Laser material processing is one of the main areas of laser applications (and more generally of harnessing light), having a particularly strong economical impact.
+Laser material processing is one of the main areas of laser applications (and more generally of harnessing laser light), having a particularly strong economical impact.
 It is nowadays used in a very wide and diverse range of industrial fabrication techniques, involving mass production of common goods as well as very specialized applications.
 Such processes can be applied to a wide range of materials, including many different metals (from thin foils to thick sheets), ceramics, glasses, polymers (plastics), textiles, leather, paper and wood.
 A wide range of laser sources and processing methods is employed, adapted to the strong differences concerning various material properties (e.g. strength of light absorption, hardness, melting and evaporation temperature, thermal conductivity, tendency to oxidize, etc.) and the intended processing results.

 The term laser-aided manufacturing may be regarded as slightly more general, also including alignment lasers and lasers for optical metrology e.g. with interferometers.
 However, the term is often used just as a synonym for laser material processing.

-Laser beam machining denotes those methods of laser material processing which are subtractive (removing material) – e.g. laser cutting, drilling, milling or scribing, but neither additive manufacturing nor surface modification.
+Laser beam machining denotes those methods of laser material processing which are subtractive (removing material) – e.g. laser cutting, drilling, milling or scribing –, but neither include additive manufacturing nor surface modification.

 Laser material processing competes with a wide range of other fabrication techniques, and generally exhibits a number of attractive features:

 - In some areas, it allows for fabrication steps and results for which no alternative methods are available.
 That applies to various applications in micromachining with ultimate spatial precision.
 Another example is processing within transparent materials, where access with conventional tools would be impossible.
 Also, materials can be processed with would be very hard to process with other means.

 - In many cases, it allows for very rapid and efficient fabrication, which is particularly important for mass production.